Light rail program

 With the second light rail project in progress we’re now ready for the next phase of planning, which again will need input from the public.

 The Inner west light rail extension has created extra, improved transport capacity with nine new stops between Lilyfield and Dulwich Hill.

-Will connect passengers from Circular Quay through to Randwick, Kensington and Kingsford.
+The CBD and South East Light Rail connects passengers from Circular Quay through to Randwick, Kensington and Kingsford.